yezyilomo/state-pool/README.md

 [![Version](https://img.shields.io/npm/v/state-pool?style=flat)](https://www.npmjs.com/package/state-pool)
 [![Downloads](https://img.shields.io/npm/dt/state-pool.svg?style=flat)](https://www.npmjs.com/package/state-pool)

-React state management library based on global variables and react hooks.
+Transform your React app with our state management library!
+Declare global and local states like variables, powered by the magic of React hooks 🪄✨

 ## Features & Advantages
 - Simple, familiar, flexible and very minimal core API but powerful
 - Built-in support for state persistence
 - Very easy to learn because its API is very similar to react state hook's API
 - Support selecting deeply nested state
-- Support creating global state dynamically
+- Support creating state dynamically
 - Can be used outside react components
-- States are stored as global variables(Can be used anywhere)
 - Doesn't wrap your app in context providers
 - Very organized API, You can do almost everything with a single import